-You can also decide not to let your irritated boss or your contentious son or your ex-husband disturb you.
+You can also decide not to let your irritated boss or your contentious son or daughter or your ex-partner disturb you.

 This does not mean that you don’t do what you have to.
 It does mean that you do it from the knowledge that you are doing what you can in the best way that you can and you are at peace with the outcome, whatever it may be.
 It does not disturb your equanimity because you have decided that it will not.